-When dealing with the sale or transfer of interests of a company operating under a joint operating agreement (JOA) in the UK, for example, the company's joint venture partners may have pre-emption rights to purchase the interests.
+When dealing with the sale or transfer of interests of a company operating under a joint operating agreement (JOA) in the UK, for example, the company's joint venture partners may have preemption rights to purchase the interests.
 These rights may play an important role in the future of the United Kingdom Continental Shelf (UKCS), where major energy companies may wish to dispose of infrastructure to hedge funds as oil and gas reserves diminish.
-They are particularly relevant where the JOA dates from before December 2002 because since then preemption rights in UKCS JOAs have only been permissible in exceptional circumstances.
+They are particularly relevant where the JOA dates from before December 2002 as, since that date, pre-emption rights in UKCS JOAs have only been permissible in exceptional circumstances.
 For more information, see Practice note, Joint operating agreements: key issues for drafting, reviewing and negotiating: Pre-emption rights.